 Ford Motor Co.
-(NYSE:FD) is hard at work trying to reimagine how people get from one place to another.
+(NYSE:FC) is hard at work trying to reimagine how people get from one place to another.
 Leading the way is Ford Smart Mobility LLC chair, Jim Hackett.
-Hackett used to be CEO at office-furniture maker, Steelcase Inc. (NYSE:SCSC).
+Hackett used to be CEO at office-furniture maker, Steelcase Inc. (NYSE:SCSD).

 Hackett’s job at the subsidiary Ford formed in March is to look into new areas in ride hailing, car sharing and self-driving vehicles for Ford to develop.

 To Own Or To Share

 One interesting long-range development in autonomous technology is the notion that in some large cities at least, car ownership may dwindle or even become illegal.
 Strange as it sounds, residents of traffic-clogged cities might actually applaud the effort.